rcman/clones/xenix_clone/readme.md

 # Xenix for PICO

 <BR>
 You'll only need the pico4.py for your Pico.
 Rename it to main.py and upload it to your Pico.
+There is a Java version which should be up to date but the python one will be newer.
 <BR>
 <BR>